apache/couchdb-pkg/snap/README.md

 ## Downloading from the snap store

 The snap can be installed from a file or directly from the snap store.
+It is, for the moment, list in the edge channel.

-    $ sudo snap install couchdb
+    $ sudo snap install couchdb --edge

 ## Enable snap permissions